-- 1. Section 2326 of the statute contains a schedule of weeks for a 100% loss to certain body parts.
-Permanency is assigned to the regional body part, not whole person.
+- 1. Section 2326 of the statute contains a schedule of weeks for a 100% loss to certain body parts (please note permanency is to the specific body part and not whole person).
 Unscheduled losses are subject to a maximum number of 300 weeks. - 2.
 The presumption for permanent partial impairment is that there is adverse effect on the earning capacity based on a reduction of function of the injured body part. - 3.
 The applicable compensation rate is fixed when the claimant is at maximum medical improvement.
-This is usually one year post accident or surgery.
-As such, the maximum or minimum rate may be higher than the rate they received for total disability benefits. - 4.
-Permanency is calculated by taking the scheduled loss amount and multiplying that by the percentage assigned by the medical expert, usually in accordance with the Fifth or Sixth Edition of the AMA Guides to the Evaluation of Permanent Impairment.
-The number of weeks assigned is then paid via lump sum.
+This is usually one year post accident or one year post surgery.
+If the employee was at the maximum or minimum rate at the time of his injury he may be entitled to an increased rate for permanent impairment and disfigurement benefits. - 4.
+PPD is calculated by taking the scheduled loss amount and multiplying that by the percentage assigned by the medical expert, usually in accordance with the AMA Guides to the Evaluation of Permanent Impairment, and obtaining a number of weeks which is then multiplied by applicable rate.